• Skip to primary navigation

 • Preheat oven to 325°.
 In a mixing bowl, whisk together flour, baking powder, and salt; set aside.

 • In the bowl of a stand mixer, beat butter and shortening at medium speed until creamy.
 Gradually add sugar, beating until light and fluffy.
-Add eggs, 1 at a time, beating just until blended.
+Add eggs, one at a time, beating just until blended.

 • Add flour mixture to butter mixture alternating with milk, beginning and ending with flour mixture.
 Beat at low speed just until blended after each addition.